+Listing the best cheap eats in Tuscany might be my favorite Tuscany Month post.
 Having now completed two Tuscany guidebook projects for Lonely Planet, I’m feeling emboldened to share some authoritative opinions about the area.
-My biggest fixation is how one might enjoy a first-rate Tuscany experience without having to cash in a bunch of grandma’s savings bonds.
+My biggest fixation is how one might enjoy a first-rate Tuscan experience without having to cash in a bunch of grandma’s savings bonds.

 Cantina Senese (Livorno)